Care for Your Pets

 What do you do if your pet is overweight?

 The most important part of a successful weight reduction program is a total commitment by everyone in the family to help your pet lose weight.
-Below are some basic ideas for success.

 What do you do after your pet has reached its optimal weight?

 Once your pet reaches a healthy weight, your goal is to prevent the extra pounds from coming back.
-Periodic checkups, combined with nutrition formulated to prevent weight gain (like prescription w/d) will help maintain optimal body weight.
+Periodic checkups, combined with nutrition formulated to prevent weight gain will help maintain optimal body weight.
 Weight loss will improve your pet’s appearance and health as well as his enjoyment and length of life.

 Senior Pet Care